 The City has secured some grant funding and assistance to perform this work, including:

-A $3,520,000 Remedial Action Grant from the Department of Ecology for assessment and cleanup of the three Agreed Order sites (Bothell Landing, Bothell Riverside and Bothell Paint & Decorating).
-Ecology will pay for 50% of eligible costs incurred by the City up to $3,520,000, and
+A $3,520,000 Remedial Action Grant from the Department of Ecology for assessment and cleanup of the four Agreed Order sites (Bothell Landing, Bothell Riverside, Bothell Paint & Decorating, Bothell Hertz, and Bothell Ultra Custom Cleaners).
+Ecology will pay for 50% of eligible costs incurred by the City up to $3,520,000.

 A $200,000 Brownfields Cleanup Grant from the U.S. Environmental Protection Agency’s (EPA) to clean up the Bothell Landing site.